kubernetes/git-sync/README.md

 HOOKS

     Webhooks and exechooks are executed asynchronously from the main git-sync process.
-If a --webhook-url or --exechook-command is configured, whenever a new hash is synced the hook(s) will be invoked.
+If a --webhook-url or --exechook-command is configured, they will be invoked whenever a new hash is synced, including when git-sync starts up and find that the --root directory already has the correct hash.
 For exechook, that means the command is exec()'ed, and for webhooks that means an HTTP request is sent using the method defined in --webhook-method.
     Git-sync will retry both forms of hooks until they succeed (exit code 0 for exechooks, or --webhook-success-status for webhooks).
 If unsuccessful, git-sync will wait --exechook-backoff or --webhook-backoff (as appropriate) before re-trying the hook.
+Git-sync does not ensure that hooks are invoked exactly once, so hooks must be idempotent.

     Hooks are not guaranteed to succeed on every single hash change.
 For example, if a hook fails and a new hash is synced during the backoff period, the